mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 The necessary environment variables are as follows:

-- `RANK_TABLE_FILE`: path for storing the networking information file.
+- `RANK_TABLE_FILE`: path for storing the network information file.
 - `DEVICE_ID`: actual sequence number of the current device on the corresponding host.
 - `RANK_ID`: logical sequence number of the current device.
 For details about other environment variables, see configuration items in the installation guide.